 In 1941, New York became the first state in the nation to establish a guaranty fund to protect policyholders of life insurance companies in the event of an insurance company insolvency.
-In 2023, the New York Legislature updated the law by enacting The Life and Health Insurance Company Guaranty Corporation of New York Act, which created The Life and Health Insurance Company Guaranty Corporation of New York (a copy of the Act can be found in the Additional Info section).
+In 2023, the New York law was amended to include health insurance companies licensed in New York.
+(Please see Additional Info tab for details.)
 The guaranty corporation is a statutory not-for-profit corporation whose members consist of all life and health insurance companies licensed to do business in the state of New York.
 In the event that a member insurer is found to be insolvent and is ordered to be liquidated by a court, the guaranty corporation provides protection (up to the limits spelled out in the law) to New York residents who are holders of life and health insurance policies, annuity contracts and funding agreements with the insolvent life insurance company.
 See the Frequently Asked Questions section of the site for an explanation of who is a resident or, if you have questions call us at 212-202-4243 or email us at firstname.lastname@example.org.

 Specifically, when a member insurer is found to be insolvent and is ordered liquidated, a receiver takes over the insurer under court supervision.
 The Life and Health Insurance Company Guaranty Corporation of New York becomes responsible for guaranteeing that coverage continues to be provided to New York resident policyholders.
 The protection provided by the guaranty corporation is based on and limited by New York law and the terms of the insolvent insurance company's policies at the time of insolvency.

 In addition, we try to be of assistance to New York residents in locating lost or old life and annuity policies.